Prince of Persia: The Sands of Time: Plot

 In Persia during the 9th century AD, the Prince narrates to an unseen listener about his adventures.
 The Prince and the army of his father Shahraman are passing through India to visit the Sultan of Azad.
 The Vizier of a local Maharaja, wanting to prevent his death using a substance known as the Sands of Time, entices them into attacking the Maharaja's palace, where the Sands are stored.
 During the fight, the Prince loots an artifact called the Dagger of Time, and the Maharaja's daughter Farah is taken as a gift for the Sultan of Azad.
 Visiting Azad, the Vizier tricks the Prince into releasing the Sands, turning everyone but the Prince, the Vizier and Farah (protected by the Dagger, a staff and a medallion respectively) into monsters.
 The Vizier attempts to seize the Dagger from the Prince, but he escapes and eventually allies with Farah to undo the damage he has caused and prevent the Sands from covering the world, even though he has doubts about her loyalties and motives.

+Throughout their journey, the Prince is forced to battle his own corrupted soldiers who have been transformed into sand monsters.
+His greatest emotional burden occurs when he discovers that his father, King Shahraman, has also been infected by the Sands.
+With a heavy heart, the Prince confronts his father and kills him to put an end to his suffering.
+Despite remaining deeply suspicious of Farah's true loyalty and motives, the Prince continues to cooperate with her to reverse the destruction.